 I don't know why but for some reason I have this hangover from my early religious training - that God abhors a mess.
 There was a season many years ago that I can remember teaching that the Father actually turned His face away from Jesus on the cross because Jesus was becoming sin (on our behalf) and a Holy God couldn't look on sin.
 A twisted view of God, to say the least.

 The problem is...
 I don't need that kind of God.
 You know the kind of God who bails out on you when you really need Him.
-Those times when you feel so overwhelmed by life, by sin and feel completely helpless in your own darkness.
+Those times when you feel so overwhelmed by life, by loneliness, and feel completely helpless in your own darkness.
 The times where you feel helpless.
-That even if you thought you could change, that things could get better; you wouldn't know where to start nor where the energy to change would even come from.
+That even if you thought you could change, that things could get better; you wouldn't know where to start or where the energy to make the change would even come from.

 Of course, I hope we know that this is not the God of Jesus.
 By the demonstration of the Incarnation alone - while we were still screwed up - God became fully human in the person of Jesus.
 He waded right into the muck and mire, the pain and dysfunction and met us there to rescue us.

-We attended a really nice live nativity this past week in our community.
-It was really lovely, and quite moving.
-The story of Jesus' birth never gets old!
-As we climbed into our vehicle to return home, my wife turned to me and said "I was struck by how neat and clean our retelling of the Nativity story is.
+In years past we would have attended a really nice live nativity in our community.
+It was really lovely and quite moving.
+Last year, as we climbed into our vehicle to return home, my wife turned to me and said "I was struck by how neat and clean our retelling of the Nativity story is.
 It is all so Christmas Card perfect.
 But, it does occur to me that this wasn't the case 2000 years ago."

 The Good News is no matter what happens God is with us, and Jesus is the guarantee and the demonstration of this truth.
 I have come to believe that faith isn't so much believing that God will do this, or He will do that.
 Faith, for me, is in the growing experience that God is indeed good.
 That He loves me perfectly and securely because of the way I am held in Christ.
 With the assurance that I am never truly alone, however, and wherever I find myself.